Francis / Goutebroze

 Fig. 2.
 (A) AIS molecular complexes composed of ion channels (Nav, KCNQ2-3, Kv1), cell adhesion molecules and cytoskeletal scaffolds (adapted from17) (B).
 Immunolocalization of Nav and Caspr2 (arrows) at the AIS of a pyramidal cell (PC) from the human temporal cortex.
 (C) Photomicrographs showing the AIS of a PC immuno stained for Nav (Na+ Ch), Kv1.2 subunits and the GABA transporter GAT-1.
 (B, C, adapted from19).

 All type I lissencephaly gene mouse models show hippocampal heterotopia and more widespread interneuron defects as common features (20-24 and unpublished).
-In Dcx KO mice, CA3 hippocampal pyramidal cells are abnormally positioned (Fig 3) and this is associated with altered dendritic form, mossy fiber pruning defects, hyperexcitability and spontaneous epilepsy25,26.
-Our hypothesis is that aberrant position, connectivity and intrinsic defects of Dcx KO cells contribute to hyperexcitability.
-The molecular and cellular mechanisms leading to this phenotype and more generally behavioural and neuropsychiatric deficits, still not clear in Dcx KO mice which represent a well-characterized tool to further study this.
+In Dcx KO mice, CA3 hippocampal pyramidal cells are abnormally positioned (Fig 3) and this is associated with altered dendritic form, mossy fiber pruning defects, hyperexcitability and spontaneous epilepsy 25,26.
+We hypothesize that aberrant position, connectivity and intrinsic defects of Dcx KO cells contribute to hyperexcitability.
+Although it is known that Dcx is a microtubule-associated protein (MAP, e.g. 9, 27), the molecular and cellular mechanisms leading to this phenotype and more generally behavioural and neuropsychiatric deficits, are still not clear in Dcx KO mice which represent a well-characterized tool to further study this.

-Specific aims: We plan to study (a) the emergence of Dcx KO neuron connectivity defects; (b) intrinsic factors affecting abnormal function; and (c) the cellular bases of behavioural abnormalities; (d) strategies during development for reducing hyperexcitability of abnormal Dcx KO cells.
+General aims: We plan to study (a) the link between abnormal organelles (e.g. mitochondria), disrupted migration, neuronal position, connectivity and function; (b) intrinsic factors in adult hippocampal neurons affecting abnormal function; and (c) strategies during development for improving migration and reducing hyperexcitability of abnormal Dcx KO cells.

 References